-- 1. Remove the adjusting screw cap from the pressure reducing pilot (2) and loosen the adjusting screw jam nut.
-Turn the adjusting screw counterclockwise until it is loose enough to be turned with the fingers.. - 2.
-Loosen the jam nut on the adjusting screw of the opening speed control (5).
-Turn the adjusting screw fully clockwise, then counterclockwise three full turns. - 3.
-Connect the loading arm to a truck or other appropriate receiving vessel. - 4.
-Start the pump, but do not energize the solenoid at this time.
-The valve should remain closed. - 5.
-Carefully loosen a pipe plug in the main valve bonnet until fluid appears around the threads.
-When only clear fluid (no air) is discharging, retighten the plug. - 6.
-Energize the solenoid.
+- sure reducing pilot (2) and loosen the adjusting screw jam nut.
+Turn the adjusting screw counterclockwise until it is loose enough to be turned with the fingers.. - Loosen the jam nut on the adjusting screw of the opening speed control (4).
+Turn the adjusting screw fully clockwise, then counterclockwise I 1/2 turns. - 4.
+Start the pump.
+The valve should remain closed or very close to closed. - Carefully loosen a pipe plug in the main valve bonnet until fluid appears around the threads.
+When only clear fluid (no air) is discharging, retighten the plug. - Slowly turn the adjusting screw of the pressure reducing pilot (2) clockwise until downstream pressure increases to the set point.
+Tighten the adjusting screw jam nut and replace the plastic cap.